Skip to Content

 • Classic

-You can also add your own themes by choosing header and background colors.
+You can also add your themes by choosing header and background colors.

 However, one thing that Google Messages brings is the dynamic color option.
 Depending on the home screen wallpaper, you see the chat colors in dynamic mode.

-I talked about the dynamic mode in the Gboard themes article.
+I have covered dynamic mode in my Gboard themes article.

 Google Messages has the basic bubble style, whereas Message+ comes with 8 bubble styles, including the color option to change the chat bubble colors.
 Each conversation can be customized.